Mews/spotify-mp3/README.md

 # Spotify mp3

-An app to download easily download songs from spotify and youtube
+An app to easily download songs from spotify and youtube